unclecaptain5426/legacy-windows-chrome-compat/faq.md

  ## For Chrome 51+ on NT 5.x
   For Chromium 51.0.2666.0 (r378857) and up, Windows NT 5.x is hardly-blocked without excessive patching, because of major rewrites, and will unofficially work on:

- Windows XP Release-Candidate builds with One-Core API with the compatibility mode set to Vista SP2 via NNN4NT5 or WCT
+ At least Windows XP RC 2 builds with One-Core API with the compatibility mode set to Vista SP2 via NNN4NT5 or WCT

  Windows Vista Beta 2 build 5360 or newer